Low Income Car Insurance Programs

 • Be aware that the NJ Dollar-A-Day car insurance program offers limited insurance.

-• Upgrade your coverage as soon as you can afford a more comprehensive policy.
+• Upgrade your coverage as soon as you can afford a more comprehensive policy or explore high-risk auto insurance alternatives.

 California Low-Cost Car Insurance Program

 California has the highest number of vehicles in the U.S., making car insurance costly for many residents.
-This is where California Low-Cost Auto Insurance (CLCA) program helps eligible low-income drivers get affordable coverage.
+This is where the California Low-Cost Auto Insurance (CLCA) program helps eligible low-income drivers get affordable coverage.
 Created in 1999, this valuable program has helped thousands of individuals and families buy cheap CA car coverage.
-The California Department of Insurance does not administer the CLCA insurance program.
-Instead, it is sold through select carriers that work with the California Automobile Assigned Risk program throughout the state.
+The California Department of Insurance does not administer the CLCA insurance program directly.
+Instead, it is sold through select carriers that work with the California Automobile Assigned Risk Program throughout the state.

-CLCA insurance provides legal amounts of coverage for good drivers.
-There are several requirements including:
+CLCA insurance provides legal amounts of liability coverage for good drivers.
+There are several requirements, including:

-• Possess a Valid California Driver’s License or have an AB60 license
+• Must possess a valid California diver’s license or an AB60 license

-• Have no more than one At-Fault Auto Accident in Three years
+• Have no more than one at-fault car accident in the last three years

 Average Annual CLCA Car Insurance Costs